arunlodhi/job-descriptions/tech/machine-learning-engineer.md

 - Bachelor's or Master's degree in Computer Science, Data Science, Statistics, or a related field.

-Join our dynamic team as a Machine Learning Engineer for Social Commerce, and be at the forefront of developing innovative solutions that drive social engagement, enhance user experiences, and revolutionize the way people shop and interact in the social commerce landscape.
+Join our dynamic team as a Machine Learning Engineer, and be at the forefront of developing innovative solutions that drive social engagement, enhance user experiences, and revolutionize the way people shop and interact in the social commerce landscape.